edspencer/next-auto-intl/README.md

 This will spit out a bunch of logs as it goes through the extraction, rewriting and translation process.
 It's a good idea to do this on a clean new branch, as the `rewrite` step is going to modify your source code (see example below).

 It is safe to run the task any number of times.
-If you've already started adding `next-intl` to your app, `next-auto-intl` should run just fine to finish the string extract process for you.
+If you've already started adding `next-intl` to your app, `react-auto-intl` should run just fine to finish the string extract process for you.

 After this command has run, you should see `en.json` fully populated, all of your JSX React components with hard-coded strings updated to use the `next-intl` string, and full translation files also created for whichever languages you specified you want support for.